Summertime is in full swing. The kids are enjoying outdoor activities, patio umbrellas are open, and BBQs are grilling.

 Let me know by commenting below!

-Laurie Dupar, Senior Certified ADHD Coach and trained Psychiatric Nurse Practitioner, specializes in working with clients who have been diagnosed with ADD/ADHD and want to finally understand how their brain works, minimize their challenges and get things done!
+Laurie Dupar, Senior Certified ADHD Coach and trained Psychiatric Nurse Practitioner, specializes in working with clients diagnosed with ADD/ADHD who want to finally understand how their brain works, minimize their challenges and get things done!
 Through individual/group coaching, live speaking, and her writing, she helps clients and their loved ones use effective strategies to minimize their ADHD challenges so they can experience success.
-She is the co-author and editor of 365+1 Ways to Succeed with ADHD and author of Brain Surfing and 31 Other Awesome Qualities of ADHD.
+She is the co-author and editor of 365+1 Ways to Succeed with ADHD and the author of Brain Surfing and 31 Other Awesome Qualities of ADHD.
 For more information, please visit https://www.coachingforadhd.com

 Want to learn more about using your ADHD to your advantage?
 Check out my most popular blogs below!
 And don’t forget to subscribe to my blog!